streamingfast/substreams/docs/developers-guide/substreams-sink-files.md

 Verify the setup for the example project by using `make build`, `make codegen` and `substreams run` commands.

+### Build the example project

 First, build the Substreams module by using the included `make` command.

 ```bash
 make
 ```

+# Generate the required code for the example

 Next, run the included `make codegen` command to create the required protobuf files.